Mark's Stadium

 Mark's Stadium is a former soccer stadium located in North Tiverton, Rhode Island.
 During the 1920s and early 1930s it was the home of Fall River F.C., one of the era’s most successful soccer teams.
 It is one of the earliest examples of a soccer-specific stadium in the United States.
+The stadium also hosted the U.S. Open Cup final in 1925.

 After the demise of the 'Marksmen', the stadium was used as a home ground by other local teams, most notably Fall River F.C.
-(1932) and Ponta Delgada S.C.
+(1932) and Ponta Delgada S.C..

+In 2009, the sports-related website Bleacher Report named the stadium "the 8th most important soccer site in the United States".